JVitorCarv/data-pipeline/README.md

 # ReadMe - Setting up Kaggle Environment

-This ReadMe provides instructions for setting up your Kaggle environment for seamless use of Kaggle datasets and services.
-Please follow the steps below to get started.
+This ReadMe provides instructions for setting a ETL Pipeline.

 ## Prerequisites